-As a statutory duty, the Prevent duty has clear implications for those providing legal support within universities.
+As a statutory duty, Prevent has clear implications for those providing legal support within higher education providers.
 Involvement of such staff will vary based on the particular institution, ranging from membership of particular decision-making boards to being consulted on an ad hoc basis when required.
-There are various resources available to support staff with a legal function including the Safe Campus Community eLearning modules: of most relevance is Module 3: The Prevent Duty in the context of other legislation and legal duties and Module 4: Implementing the Prevent Duty and upholding the principles of academic freedom and freedom of speech.

-As set out in the Legal Responsibilities section, higher education institutions must ensure that in paying “due regard” to the need to prevent people being drawn into terrorism as specified in the Counter-Terrorism and Security Act (2015).
-They also ensure consider other legislation as outlined below:
+Higher education providers must ensure they pay “due regard” to the need to prevent people being drawn into terrorism, as specified in the Counter-Terrorism and Security Act 2015.
+They must also consider other legislation, such as the:

 - Education (No.2) Act 1986: this Act includes the commitment of educators to free speech

 - Education Reform Act 1988: this Act has legislation on the importance of ensuring academic freedom

 - Human Rights Act 1998: this Act involves the responsibility to maintain human rights and equal rights